meteor/meteor/packages/less/README.md

 - Less imports:
   * files with the `import.less` extension: `*.import.less`
   * files in an `imports` directory: `**/imports/**/*.less`
-  * marked as `isImport: true` in the package's `package.js` file
+  * marked as `isImport: true` in the package's `package.js` file:
+    `api.addFiles('x.less', 'client', {isImport: true})`

-The source files are compiled automitically.
-The imports are not loaded, you need to import them from one of the source files to use them.
+The source files are compiled automatically.
+The imports are not loaded by themselves; you need to import them from one of the source files to use them.

-The imports are intended to keep shared mixins and variables for your project.
+The imports are intended to keep shared mixins and variables for your project, or to allow your package to provide several components which your package's users can opt into one by one.

 Each compiled source file produces a separate CSS file.
+(The `standard-minifiers` package merges them into one file afterwards.)

 ## Importing